Guide to the Southern end of Klong Prao Beach

 Also around the back you’ll find some run down shophouses that are very cheap to rent and which have sea views from the roof terrace.
 The cheap VJ Bed & Breakfast, with apartment style AC rooms is also in this area, these can often be had for around 500 – 700 Baht / night even in High Season.
 A good deal if you just need a cheap, clean place to sleep.
 Opposite the entrance to the temple on the main road is ‘Crust‘ probably the best bakery on the island.
 If you need real bread, proper sandwiches, pastries or a birthday cake made to order, put it on your must visit list.

 Klong Prao village isn’t awash with Western restaurants – which is a good thing – but you’ll find excellent Italian food and pizza at couple of places.
-Napoli Paris Restaurant, close to Kati Culinary and Baan Camp Chang Elephant Camp.
+Babylon, opposite Kati Culinary and Baan Camp Chang Elephant Camp.
 And the new (2018) Pizzeria Spaghetteria Toscana Koh Chang, which is almost opposite and has a wood fired pizza oven roadside.
+And in the same area El Greco serves up good Greek food – which makes a nice change once in a while.
+The Lamb Kleftiko and Saganaki (fried cheese) are my favourites.

-Heading south through Klong Prao village, there are a couple of good places to stay roadside – The Gallery and Noren Resort which has been receiving great reviews for several years.
-For budget accommodation, also check out Papaya Cottage, Green Space bungalows or Sabaidee Resort.
-They all have simple, inexpensive aircon bungalows a few minutes walk to the beach for around 1,000 – 1,500 Baht / night high season.
+Heading south through Klong Prao village, there are a couple of good places to stay roadside – The Gallery and Iyara BOTY Resort (formerly Noren Resort) which both have good value AC rooms and bungalows.
+For budget accommodation, also check out Papaya Cottage or Sabaidee Resort.
+They have inexpensive aircon bungalows a few minutes walk to the beach for around 750 Baht / night in high season.

 The road then again veers inland and towards the southern end of Klong Prao beach, in an area technically called ‘Mab Klong Kao’ .
 If you’re on a budget or looking to stay longterm then good value rooms can be found at Sofia Garden & Boonya Resort.